 To keep your SUP board stable, always stand on the middle part of your board.
 You may notice that when you put more weight at the tail of your board, the nose will begin to rise, and the tail part will sink.
 This makes the center of the board the most stable and ideal part to stand on a SUP board, especially on calm water.

 While standing on the board, your feet should also be adequately apart from each other.
 Maintaining this position will surely help you stand in your SUP boards steadily.
 If you are still having a hard time maintaining balance on your board, you may want to consider using a larger SUP board.

 It is absolutely safe to sit on your paddleboard on calm and stable waters.
 But remember to make sure that you are perfectly balanced before sitting on your board.
 Most paddlers doing other activities on SUP usually sit and lie on their boards like for those doing yoga, fishing, or just eating and drinking while enjoying the scenery.

 It is also advisable to sit on your board when you feel exhausted from paddling for many hours—paddling while sitting is also very calming if you are into a slow and relax ride.
 Slowing down a bit releases stress and anxiety while being surrounded by water and enthralling nature.
-Stand-up paddling is indeed an effective full-body workout and an effective way to destress.
+SUP is indeed an effective full-body workout and an effective way to destress.

 How Do I Keep My Balance in SUP?

 Balancing is unquestionably the most challenging part when starting paddle boarding.
 Most board-related sports need a good sense of balance and core strength.
 Although stand-up paddling is relatively easier than other board sports, you still need some degree of fitness to balance on your paddle board successfully.
 Below are a few pieces of advice to keep your balance in SUP: